-Maundy Thursday in Granada - Fraternities and ProcessionsIf Holy Wednesday is a big day for the people of the Realejo, Maundy Thursday is certainly the Albaycín´s special day, when thousands of people fill its narrow and winding streets looking for the best spot to watch these cofradías.
+Maundy Thursday in Granada - Fraternities and ProcessionsMaundy Thursday is certainly the Albaycín's big day, when thousands of people flood the neighbourhood looking for the best spot to watch their cofradías.

-Amazing, indeed, is the work of the costaleros carrying Nuestro Padre Jesús del Perdón and María Santísima de la Aurora through the neighbourhood.
-They leave San Miguel Bajo church at 17:45.
+Amazing, indeed, it is the work of the costaleros carrying 'Nuestro Padre Jesús del Perdón and María Santísima de la Aurora' through the narrow and winding streets.
+They leave San Miguel Bajo church at 17:40.

 It is a unique experience to feel the atmosphere of this old neighborhood, and it is also very special to see all these processions coming back to their churches in the early hours of the morning.

-At the stroke of midnight, from the parish church by the Carrera del Darro, this beautiful icon made by José de Mora in the seventeenth century parades through the streets of Granada accompanied only by drumbeats.
+At the stroke of midnight, from the parish church by the Carrera del Darro, this beautiful icon made by José de Mora in the XVII century parades through the streets of Granada accompanied only by drumbeats.

-Timetables and Itinearies, Maundy Thursday in Granada
+Processions and Schedules, Maundy Thursday in Granada

 You Might Also Be Interested In